EddieEldridge/Zephyr/README.md

 ## Design
 The program was designed using completely free software and assets.
 I made many of the assets myself using free software such as Paint.net and Audacity.
 All the software I used was completely free and I didn't have to pay for anything.

+I worked on my project over about a month and used GitHubs kanban's boards feature to keep myself organized.
+It can be found [here](https://github.com/EddieEldridge/UnityZephyr/projects/1).

 I was very impressed with the Unity engine and it's capabilities.
 It is intuitive and easy to add new features, design new levels and implement your ideas.